Grant’s Recovery Story

 Today I am in Thailand working with recovering addicts running the same sessions that OBC has to offer – the ones that restored me to happiness, self-worth, and most importantly restored my belief in myself.

-I found my purpose in life as a Sober and fitness coach at Hope Rehab and I owe in part to Sargent McGeachie who does not only preach this stuff – he lives it!!!
+I found my purpose in life and I owe it all to this franchise and Sargent McGeachie who does not only preach this stuff – he lives it!!!